Frequently Asked Questions

 Winner's Prize?

-To avoid any teams gaming the system, there will be no announcements as to what the trophy is for in 2010 until the awards ceremony after the race.
+To avoid any teams gaming the system, there will be no announcements as to what the trophy is for until the awards ceremony after the race.
 As per Lost Loon custom, last year's winners will be responsible for this year's award.

 Will we get race t-shirts?